AstarNetwork/gas-station/README.md

 ## Response parameters

-- slow: The gas price for a transaction that takes a long time to execute.
+- **slow**: The gas price for a transaction that takes a long time to execute.
-- average: The gas price for a transaction that takes a medium time to execute.
+- **average**: The gas price for a transaction that takes a medium time to execute.
-- fast: The gas price for a transaction that takes a short time to execute.
+- **fast**: The gas price for a transaction that takes a short time to execute.
-- eip1559: With EIP1559 transactions gas fee are divided in two parts: base fee and priority fee.
+- **eip1559**: With EIP1559 transactions gas fee are divided in two parts: base fee and priority fee.
 The Base Fee, which is determined by the network itself.
 And is same for a block.
 Priority Fee, which is optional, determined by the user, is a tip to validators, and incentivizes them to prioritize your transaction.
 EIP-1559's purpose is essentially to make gas fees more transparent and predictable for users.
 Previously, to have your transaction processed, you essentially had to 'bid' with a high enough total fee to make sure the miner was incentivized to pick up your transaction reasonably soon.
 This meant the market price was constantly moving according to demand.
-- priorityFeePerGas: The variable part of the gas fee.
+- **priorityFeePerGas**: The variable part of the gas fee.
 Determined by the user.
-- baseFeePerGas: The fixed part of the gas fee.
+- **baseFeePerGas**: The fixed part of the gas fee.
 Determined by the network.
-- tip: Tips are an optional transaction fee that users can add.
+- **tip**: Tips are an optional transaction fee that users can add.
 Tips are not part of the inclusion fee and are an incentive to block authors for prioritizing a transaction, and the entire tip goes directly to the block author.
 Tip is provided in gas API and can be used when sending native transactions.
 Tip is provided for slow, average and fast speed.